Turcotte Shooting Range

 ** HANDGUN INSTRUCTION **

-Handgun classes, including the Enhanced Carry Permit Class, are now being offered at Turcotte on the 1st, 3rd, and 4th Wednesdays of each month!
-Beginning in April, we'll be offering classes on Tuesdays, as well, to give folks more opportunities to take one of our classes.
+In addition to our Handgun Classes, including the Enhanced Carry Permit Class, being offered at Turcotte on the 1st, 3rd, and 4th Wednesdays of each month, in April, we started offering classes on Tuesdays, as well, to give folks more opportunities to take one of our classes.
 What follows is our June through Mid-July Class Schedule for Turcotte, then a listing of the type of classes that we are offering.
 If you need more information or wish to sign up for one of our classes, please email us at firstname.lastname@example.org.
 Please do not delay, as classes are rapidly filling!

 - July 17th: Enhanced Carry Permit Class: (Cost: $107.00)